microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingbusiness-post-appointments.md

 ---

-In the request body, supply a JSON representation of [bookingAppointment](../resources/bookingappointment.md) object.
-##### Response
+### Response
 The following is an example of the response.

-Note: The response object shown here might be shortened for readability.
+>**Note:** The response object shown here might be shortened for readability.

 <!-- {
   "blockType": "response",
   "truncated": true,